DLong86/Skateboard-Gallery-App/README.md

 Project I'm near completing that uses React, Firebase and CSS.

-This project includes a sign-up and Login page, as well as users to publicly add image files (JPG, PNG).
+This project includes a sign-up and Login page, as well as users to publicly add image files (JPG, PNG) that are stored in Firebase Database.

 I created this project so skateboarders can share their skate photos and skateboard related art